MackVali/creator_app/docs/supabase-auth-user-debug.md

   and t.tgenabled != 'D';
 ```

-If Supabase reports a Postgres error in the audit log, this list highlights custom triggers that may be rejecting new inserts.
+If the audit log reports a Postgres error, this list reveals custom triggers that may be rejecting inserts.
 Disable or update any trigger that should not run during user creation.

 ## 5. Verify the email provider configuration